The Continental Tang Soo Do Federation

 6. Always keep themselves clean.

-7. Study and train hard so they can be healthy and successful in life.
+7. Study and train hard so they can be healthy and successful in

 8. Sleep early and wake up early.